 When perennials wake up from their wintry naps, containers and gardens spring to life with vibrant hues of flowers and foliage.

-Early bloomers such as hellebores bring cheerful blooms, creeping phlox shine from borders and flower beds and candytuft looks dance in the breeze.
+Early bloomers such as hellebores bring cheerful blooms, creeping phlox shines from borders and flower beds and candytuft dances in the breeze.
 Now is the perfect time to pick out which early-blooming perennials are best suited for your garden.

 Wake up spring with these 10 early-Blooming favorites:

 1. Hellebore.
 These shade-loving perennials, also known as Lenten rose, start blooming in late winter and early spring.
 Their exquisite coloring is sure to cure the winter blues.
 Hellebores grow well in the cold and they’re not appetizing to deer and rabbit.

 2. Candytuft.
 These white flowers love the sun and tolerate drought conditions.
 Candytuft is a ground hugger that blooms in spring and then again in fall.
 Shear off the early growth to encourage lots of continuous blooms.
 Deer resist candytufts but it’s prized by pollinators, including butterflies.

 3. Dianthus.
 Easy-care dianthus tolerate cooler weather and spring up reliably each year.

 Plant these flowers early to establish strong growth habits before the heat sets in.
 Dianthus, also known as carnations, will continue to bloom through summer if conditions don’t get too hot.
 Read more about dianthus.